Research into how to prevent dementia shows THC may not only destroy amyloid plaques, but also prevent formation.

 Additionally, in June 2021, the FDA approved a pharmaceutical called Aducanumab.
 It is a type of immunotherapy that targets amyloid plaque deposits directly and may slow the progression of Alzheimer’s.

 Even with all of these weapons in the arsenal, we still do not yet know how to prevent dementia.
 There is scientific speculation, however, that cannabis could be a future treatment for exactly this.

 How to Prevent Dementia: The Endocannabinoid System

-As mentioned, the hallmark of Alzheimer’s include the formation of fibril tangles and loss of brain cells, leading to cognitive deficits.
+As mentioned, the hallmark of Alzheimer’s include the formation of fibril tangles and the loss of brain cells.
+This leads to cognitive deficits that become progressively worse.
 And it is here that cannabis research is most focussed.